lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Outer-Wrapper-Inner-cards/README.md

 ### Inside cards

-Put cards **inside each col** if you want to play on their border/padding/margin/etc..
+If you want to change border/padding/margin/etc of grid inner elements, just add cards **inside each col**:

 ```html
 <div class="container">